Graptolite Net >> Graptolites & Graptoliters

 survive adverse conditions.

-compared with a peculiar outer membrane found in
+with a peculiar outer membrane found in the modern

 |Upper view of isolated autotheca, normal

 morph.
 Length 0.67 mm.

 |Lateral view of isolated autotheca, normal